 It is most commonly used in homemade pumpkin pie recipes as well as pumpkin muffins and pumpkin cookie recipes.

-Typically you will find 4-5 different spices in store bought and homemade.
-(See recipe card below for ingredient amounts.)
+Typically you will find 4-5 different spices in store bought and homemade pumpkin spice blends:

 Expert Tip: You can substitute the ground cloves for allspice, or vice versa.

-- Stir together.
+Stir the ingredients together until well-combined.
 A whisk does best for distributing everything evenly.
-Mix until it is well combined.

-- Store until ready to use.
-Include in your favorite recipes or even sprinkle on buttered toast.
-See below for storage tips.
+Include this spice mix in your favorite recipes or even sprinkle on buttered toast.

 It is best to keep homemade seasoning mixes in an airtight container.
 These 4-ounce mason jars or these glass spice jars are both good options for storing DIY seasoning mixes.